‘A Practical Guide to Financial Services Claims’ by Chris Hegarty

 ABOUT THE AUTHOR

-Chris is a solicitor-advocate practising in London specialising in professional negligence litigation with a particular focus on financial services claims for individuals.
+Chris is a barrister practising in London specialising in professional negligence litigation with a particular focus on financial services claims for individuals.